 Blizzard also layers bidirectional carbon fiber edge to edge in the binding mount zone to give the ski strength, torsional stability, and the teeth to bite into hardpacked snow.

-I’ve rarely experienced the stability, edge grip, and resulting control that this ski brings to any run.
+I’ve rarely experienced the stability, edge grip, and resulting control that the Blizzard Zero-G 105 ski brings to any run.
 The ski was light, powerful, and always playful — DNA it gets from rocker in its tip and tail.

 Often, I’ll pass on the lightest ski when I head into the Vermont woods because I just don’t know what conditions I’ll find.
 And when I hike up, I want the joy of the descent to outweigh the pain of the climb.
 These skis delivered every time.